-Making More Time for Reading by Taking Out the Trash
+Making More Time for Reading

 Reading has been a huge source of self-education and inspiration for me over the years.
 It wasn’t until last year that I decided to make it even more of a priority in my daily life.
 Last year I changed my routine around to wake up earlier and read for 30-60 minutes each day before work.
 Deadlines and life happened along the way, but I stuck with that plan for the better part of the year, and as a result, read 40 books without it really feeling like much work.
 In previous years, I read about 12 books per year; 1 book per month.
 By making a simple tweak to my schedule, I was able to increase my reading production by 233%.